numisveinsson/SeqSeg/README.md

 ### Set up data directory
 Create a directory structure for your data as follows:

 1. Images: Directory containing the medical images to be segmented.
+Image extension can be `.nii.gz`, `.mha`, `.nrrd`, or any of [these](https://simpleitk.readthedocs.io/en/master/IO.html).
 2. Seeds: A `seeds.json` file containing the seed points for initialization.
 3. Centerlines (optional): Directory containing centerline files if available.
 4. Truths (optional): Directory containing ground truth segmentations if available.